 New York City Port Authority

-Jason slunk past the chain link fence that wrapped around one of the alleys behind the bus terminal.
+Jason walked past the chain link fence that wrapped around one of the alleys behind the bus terminal.
 It was dark, but the streetlights flickered enough to keep him going.
 Just another hour until he could board the bus.

 Just one more hour—he’d be home tomorrow.
 He’d be home, and he’d find out what the hell was going on—

-But he just had to keep his eyes open, and be on alert for another hour—
+He just had to keep his eyes open, and be on alert for another hour—

 He heard the scritch and squeak of something skidding—a sound that likely saved his life because Jason turned to look and saw the foot flying at him—it would have landed in his back, sending him sprawling to the concrete.